 Ultimately, being able to offload the property at a good price – in reasonable time – is what you’re paying for.
 If an agent can’t do this, then what does it matter if they charge two per cent or even one percent?
 It doesn’t fix the problem.

 Just as you would consider more than one facet of a property, you should also consider more than one facet of a property agent

 When you’re choosing a property, you wouldn’t just look at its price tag to the exclusion of all else.
 You need to consider its history, its amenities, its potential for growth, whether it fits your lifestyle, etc. You wouldn’t just look at the price per square foot, and ignore everything else.

 In the same vein, don’t just focus on the lowest commission when picking your property agent.
 Consider the other elements they bring to the table, and choose on a more holistic basis.

-If you have any questions about how commissions work, or need property advice, you can also feel free to drop me a note on Facebook.
+If you have any questions about how commissions work, or need property advice, you can contact me by filling up the form below.
 You can also follow me on RonChongProperty.sg, to keep up with the latest news on the property market.